SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 * Show the pain - Don't just demonstrate your new feature, start by showing the problem you are solving and why you needed to add the feature
 * Record it in one take - It doesn't matter if you stuff up or something goes wrong, treat it like you're having a conversation with them in the room.
 If it's super bad, just start again
 * Make it quick and easy - If you spend too much time, you will be less likely to want to do it again in the future
-* Be quick and concise - You don't want to waste other peoples' time either!
+* Be quick and concise - You don't want to waste other people's time either!
 * Browser - Use a clean browser - Hide visible bookmark bars, browser tabs, add-in icons, and taskbar items to make it easier to view
     **Tip:** In Chrome you can use the "guest" profile to open a clean window with no history or cookies
 * Browser - Zoom in to 125% in your browser - as per: [Do you make sure your screen recordings are easy to view?](/easy-to-view-screen-recordings)